6 reasons for sudden heavy periods

 4. An underlying condition

-If you are experiencing heavy periods it’s important that you don’t try to self-diagnose.
-Instead a trip to your doctor will confirm or exclude any of the issues below.
+If you are experiencing excessive or heavy bleeding, it's important that you don't try to self-diagnose.
+Instead a trip to your doctor will help to confirm or exclude any of the bleeding disorder issues as mentioned below.
+Your doctor can take your full health history and heavy period bleeding symptoms into consideration, in order to help rule out any blood clotting disorders or similar health problems characterised by heavy menstrual bleeding.

 Dysfunctional uterine bleeding (DUB)